 He said Barghouti is a well-known figure in the international arena, and therefore Israeli authorities are unlikely to take punitive action against him for his article in the American newspaper.

-Posted by Kevin Barrett on May 4, 2017, With 2019 Reads Filed under Middle East.
+Posted by Kevin Barrett on May 4, 2017, With 2180 Reads Filed under Middle East.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.